 Regulations effective from 1st April 2020 require that a Schools Budget deficit must be carried forward to be funded from future Dedicated Schools Grant (DSG) income, unless permission is sought from the Secretary of State for Education to fund the deficit from the General Fund.
 They also require that where a local authority has a deficit on its Schools Budget relating to its accounts for a financial year beginning on 1st April 2020, 1st April 2021 or 1st April 2022, it must not charge the amount of that deficit to a revenue account, but instead record any such deficit in a separate account.
-The Dedicated Schools Grant Adjustment Account has been created for that purpose and the in-year deficit for 2020/21 and cumulative deficit brought forward as at 1st April 2020 have been transferred into that account.
-As at 1st April 2020 the Dedicated Schools Grant (DSG) had an accumulated deficit of £6.991m excluding balances held within individual schools.
+The Dedicated Schools Grant Adjustment Account was created for that purpose and the in-year deficit for 2021/22 and cumulative deficit brought forward as at 1st April 2021 were transferred into that account.
+As at 31st March 2023 the Dedicated Schools Grant (DSG) had an accumulated deficit of £21.031m excluding balances held within individual schools.
+The regulations have been extended for a further three years by means of the Local Authorities (Capital Finance and Accounting) (England) (Amendment) (No. 2) Regulations 2022 (SI 2022 No 1328) to the financial years ending 31st March 2026.

-Note 4 -Expenditure and Funding Analysis continued
+Note 5 - Expenditure and Funding Analysis continued